Colorado Commercial Tenant CAM Audit Rights [2026 Guide]

 Colorado's mountain resort retail market, including Aspen, Vail, Telluride, Steamboat Springs, and the Breckenridge corridor, presents unique CAM challenges:

 Snow and ice removal costs.
 Colorado resort retail properties can incur $80,000 to $300,000 or more per year in snow removal costs for high-traffic areas.
-This cost is generally non-controllable and not subject to the CAM cap, which is legitimate.
+Snow removal is generally non-controllable and not subject to the CAM cap, which is legitimate.
 However, disputes arise when snow removal costs include capital equipment purchases (plow trucks, heated sidewalk systems) billed as operating expenses rather than capital improvements.
 CAMAudit's Rule 12 (Common Area Misclassification) identifies capital items improperly included in the operating expense pool.

 Seasonal occupancy gross-up errors.
 Some resort retail leases include gross-up provisions to normalize variable expenses during low-season occupancy.
 When gross-up is applied to fixed costs like property taxes and insurance (which do not vary with occupancy), the result is an overcharge.
-CAMAudit's Rule 5 (Gross-Up Violation) catches this application to ineligible fixed costs.
+CAMAudit's Rule 5 (Gross-Up Violation) catches application of gross-up to ineligible fixed costs.

 Worked Example: Denver Mixed-Use Tenant